Your Business. Your Agent. Built in Minutes, Not Months.

 What is Custom AI Agent?

-A custom AI agent is built for your specific business need, not a generic template.
-Pinksheep lets you describe what you need in plain English, then builds an agent that connects your tools, plans the steps, and runs with the plan visible before important actions go live.
+A custom AI assistant is built for your specific business need, not a generic template.
+Pinksheep lets you describe what you need in plain English, then builds an AI assistant that connects your tools, plans the steps, and runs with the plan visible before important actions go live.
 No coding required.

 - Every action logged.
 Every cost visible.
 Full control.